Slavery at Hampton

 NPS/Harpers Ferry Center

 From the colonial period through 1864, the Ridgelys enslaved over 500 people.
-African American enslaved persons, from young children to the elderly, labored at Hampton and Northampton, as ironworkers, founders, limestone and marble quarriers, millers, blacksmiths, gardeners, dairymaids, jockeys, cobblers, seamstresses, woodcutters, field hands, carriage drivers, cooks, childcare providers, cleaners, builders and even overseers in the early days of the ironworks.
-All these positions combined to create a community within the plantation in which enslaved people held meetings, lived together, and practiced their religion while simultaneously being subject to forms of control from slaveholders and overseers.
+Enslaved persons, from young children to the elderly, labored at Hampton and Northampton, as ironworkers, founders, limestone and marble quarriers, millers, blacksmiths, gardeners, dairymaids, jockeys, cobblers, seamstresses, woodcutters, field hands, carriage drivers, cooks, childcare providers, cleaners, builders and even overseers in the early days of the ironworks.
+All these positions combined to create a community within the plantation in which enslaved people held meetings, lived together, and practiced their religion while simultaneously being subject to cruel forms of control from enslavers and overseers.

 Refuge for freedom seekers was much closer for enslaved persons at Hampton than for enslaved persons in the Deep South.
-Hampton was close to both the free state of Pennsylvania and the city of Baltimore, which had the largest free black population in the country in the years leading up to the Civil War.
-More than 80 people sought their freedom from Hampton, with different goals: escaping punishing conditions, establishing new lives as free persons, or returning to family at other Maryland plantations.
+Hampton was close to both the “free state” of Pennsylvania and the city of Baltimore, which had the largest free black population in the country in the years leading up to the Civil War.
+More than 80 people sought their freedom from Hampton, with different goals: escaping torturous conditions, establishing new lives as free persons, or reuniting with family.

 An artist's depiction of a young African American boy and older African American man